Greg-Boggs/ansible-hosting/README.md

 ## Ansible Hosting Intro

-Ansible Hosting is an Ansible-based script that purchases a server from Digital Ocean and automatically installs a fully configured web server on the new VM.
-All you need to use this script is an ansible control box which could either be your laptop, or a VM on Digital Ocean.
-Using this script requires a Digital Ocean account, and it will cost you a small amount of money because it creates a new Droplet for you.
+Ansible Hosting is an Ansible-based script that purchases a Droplet from Digital Ocean and automatically installs a fully- configured web server on the new Droplet.
+All you need to use this script is an Ansible control server which could either be your laptop or a Droplet on Digital Ocean.
+Using this script requires a Digital Ocean account, and it will cost money because it creates a new Droplet for you on Digital Ocean.

 This script is the foundation for an open-source web hosting company.
 This script is made possible by the work of many amazing folks and it's given away in the same spirit.
 Use it if you like.
 If you do, please consider sharing your code back to the project.
-A link back to http://greboggs.com would be nice too, but of course, optional.
+A link to http://www.greboggs.com would be nice too.
+But, that is, of course, optional.

+### Requirements

+This script requires a paid Digital Ocean account with a Digital Ocean (Personal Access Token)[https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2].

 ### Using this Script